neek78/pycmake/README.rst

 Using IPython as a debugger
 --------------------------

 You can use an embedded interactive Python interface - such as IPython - to interrogate the state of CMake at any point during script execution, even if the script is not written in Python.
+Pdb also works.

 The easiest way to do this is -